Inari (fox) shrine

 Then, what kind of duty does the Inari have?

-The god is a helper in the outcome of Japanese agriculture, especially rice.
+The god is a helper in the outcome of Japanese agriculture, RICE.

 That means ancient Japanese used to pray for a smooth life with enough food.